Learnable Sparsity for Vision Generative Models: Introduction

-However, during end-to-end pruning, backpropagation requires storing all intermediate outputs across all diffusion steps, leading to significant memory demands.
-For instance, performing end-to-end pruning on \gls{sdxl} requires approximately 1400 GB memory--equivalent to the capacity of $15$ NVIDIA H100 GPUs.
-To address this, we adopt gradient checkpointing \cite{chen2016training} and propose time step gradient checkpointing, which reduces the memory usage for \gls{sdxl} from 1400GB to under 30GB, with a minor overhead of an additional forward pass.
+While prior works often require extensive retraining to recover model quality after pruning, we show that this step can be made far more lightweight.
+By combining pruning with targeted post-pruning adaptation, such as low-rank (LoRA) fine-tuning~\citep{hu2022lora} or full-model retraining, our approach enables substantial quality recovery without prohibitive compute.
+This makes pruning practical even for large-scale diffusion models like SDXL, where retraining can otherwise be resource-intensive.
+However, end-to-end mask learning results in an extremely long gradient chain across all generation steps, leading to significant memory demands.
+For instance, performing end-to-end pruning on \gls{sdxl} requires approximately 1400 GB of VRAM--equivalent to the capacity of $15$ NVIDIA H100 GPUs.
+To address this, we adopt gradient checkpointing \citep{chen2016training} and introduce time step gradient checkpointing.
+This approach reduces the VRAM usage for \gls{sdxl} from 1400 GB to under 30 GB, with a minor overhead of an additional forward pass.
 An overview of end-to-end pruning and gradient checkpointing is shown in Figure~\ref{fig:overview}.

-Recent studies have shown that distilling the model into a student model with fewer generation steps can greatly speed up the inference\cite{salimansprogressive,meng2023distillation}.
-We showcase that our pruning approach can be applied on top of a time-step distilled model, thereby further reducing the runtime and memory consumption of the distilled model.
-To the best of our knowledge, this is the first work to successfully prune time step distilled diffusion models.
+We show that our method is general and scalable by pruning the most recent diffusion model (\gls{sdxl}) and flow matching model (FLUX) in Section~\ref{sec:main_results}.
+Recent studies have shown that step distillation can greatly speed up inference by reducing generation steps~\citep{salimansprogressive,meng2023distillation}.
+However, step-distilled models are difficult to retrain due to their non-smoothness~\citep{miao2024tuning, jia2024reward}.
+We show that we can prune step-distilled models in Section~\ref{sec:main_results} by pruning FLUX-schnell.